Become Involved as an EMS Professional

 Emergency Medical Services is a career field filled with excitement, rewards, public service and at times tasks that require routine work.
 Research indicates EMS providers love the work they do, are

 committed to patient care, enjoy the education, the “team work” part of work life and wish they were paid more for their services.
-Mental stability, physical fitness and remaining “calm,” during the storm of activities
+Mental stability, physical fitness and remaining “calm” during the storm of activities

 one faces as an EMT are important attributes of EMS professionals.
 Often used as an entry portal for other health care professions, EMS can be an enjoyable and rewarding life’s work.

 Persons who wish to be EMTs or Paramedics should contact their local EMS education program to learn more about the profession, the job of an EMT and local employment opportunities.
+Paramedics must complete a CAAHEP-approved course in order to be eligible for National EMS Certification as a Paramedic.

 Click Here to find information about your State EMS Office.